kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Batch payslips
 ~~~~~~~~~~~~~~

-Go to :menuselection:`Payroll app --> Payslips --> Batches`
+Go to :menuselection:`Payroll app --> Payslips --> Batches`.
 This method of payslip generation is used for recurring payments, since multiple employee payslips
 can be managed at once.

 #.
 Click on :guilabel:`New`.
 #.
-Enter a :guilabel:`Batch Name` (e.g, `2024 – Jan`) and :guilable:`Period` (e.g. 01/01/2024 - 01/31/2024)
+Enter a :guilabel:`Batch Name` (e.g, `2024 – Jan`) and :guilabel:`Period` (e.g. 01/01/2024 - 01/31/2024).
 #.
 Click on :guilabel:`Generate Payslips`.
 #.
 Choose which :guilabel:`Salary Structure` to use for this batch.
 The department filter allows the batch to
    apply to only a specific group of employees.
 #.
 Click on :guilabel:`Generate`.
 #.
 A :guilabel:`Payslips` smart button is created automatically.